YLlsh/LIbrary-Management-System/README.md

 #  Library Management System

 A web-based **Library Management System** built with **Django**, **HTML**, and **CSS** to help manage books, users, and borrowing activities efficiently.
+Its has chat bot that interact with database in help get easily data using less clicks.

 ##  Features